- Listings of Health-Related Activities

 How to Search for an Opportunity

 Many internship and/or volunteer positions require you to submit a cover letter and resume.
 If you do not have a resume, be sure to use Brown's CareerLAB Resume, Cover letter and Online Profiles Tips Sheets.

 There are several ways to search for opportunities in the health care field.
 Networking with faculty members, mentors, family, and friends is a great way to start.
 Health Careers Advising is always expanding their internship, clinical, research and volunteer listings.
 CareerLAB has internship listings and databases where you can read about students' past experiences.
-The Swearer Center for Public Service has over 30 community service programs in the Providence area as well as funding opportunities for other projects.
+The Swearer Center for Public Service has many community service programs in the Providence area as well as funding opportunities for other projects.
 The Directory of Research and Researchers at Brown is an excellent database to explore.